01Collect Dried Marigolds

 Marigolds are a favorite garden plant because they are easy to grow, hearty, and forgiving.
 They are often planted to keep pests away from other plants naturally.
 You can eat some species in salads, so if you get more than you need for seeds, eat them while they are still tender.

-You Can Harvest Marigold Seeds to Save Them for Next Year
+How to Harvest Marigold Seeds and Save Them

 Marigolds are a mainstay in many summer gardens and patio containers.
 They provide cheerful and abundant color all season long and last until the first frost.
 And they are simple to grow.
 If you learn how to save their seeds, you won't have to buy new plants or seeds next year.
 Saving marigold seeds is easy.
 Here's how to do it and some a few things to consider.